-undercolor removal
+undercolor removal (UCR)

+A method for improving wet ink trapping and reducing ink costs in process color printing.
 In shadow areas where all three process colors (C, M, Y) overprint, the amounts of those colors are reduced and replaced by black.
-This improves wet ink trapping and reduces ink costs in process color printing.